 Jennifer qualified as a solicitor in 2008 after completing her 2 year traineeship with a Scottish legal firm.
-She specialises in all aspects of civil litigation, in particular defending personal injury claims on behalf of a range of insurer and commercial clients.
+She specialises in civil litigation, in particular personal injury claims.
 Jennifer is experienced in advocacy and regularly represents clients in Courts across Scotland.
+She is so enthusiastic about advocacy that she even obtained a Masters Degree in Advocacy in 2015!
 Jennifer works primarily on the Seniors Project and joined the Board in 2015.
-In her spare time, Jennifer can be found dreaming of taking holidays to exotic places or entertaining her three pet cats.
+In her spare time, Jennifer can be found dreaming of taking holidays to exotic places, entertaining her two pet cats, and chasing after her toddler.

 Kerry practised as a solicitor for over ten years, before entering the world of education.
 As a solicitor, she worked for Balfour + Manson LLP and Morton Fraser LLP and specialised in civil litigation.
 She joined the University of Edinburgh as Deputy Director of the Diploma in Professional Legal Practice in 2014 and subsequently moved to the University of Glasgow as the Director of the Diploma in 2016.
 Kerry has been involved in the School Mock Court Project for a couple of years and joined the Board in 2017.
 In her spare time Kerry likes to travel, although is conscious that she has made more effort to visit places in Asia rather than in Scotland, so is keen to remedy this.

-Gillian grew up in the Scottish Borders but has lived in Edinburgh for the last 17 years.
+Gillian grew up in the Scottish Borders but has lived in Edinburgh for the last 20 years.
 Her first degree was in Leisure Management but she then returned to Edinburgh University to complete her PGCE in 2002.
-Gillian’s first teaching job was at Heriot’s before she moved to ESMS Junior School and she has worked there for over 13 years.
-She is a Principal Teacher and JASS Coordinator for her school, as well as being a hockey coach in Primary 6.
+Gillian’s first teaching job was at Heriot’s before she moved to ESMS Junior School and she has worked there for over 15 years.
+She has been a Principal Teacher for six years and is the JASS Coordinator for her school, as well as being a hockey coach in Primary 6.
 Gillian enjoys music, reading, yoga and swimming whenever there is time!
-In her holidays she loves to travel to hot countries, her favourites being in Asia
+In her holidays she loves to travel and explore new cultures